A Brief History

 During his presidency, Louis Napoleon dealt with political turmoil and attempts to unseat his government.
 When Louis Napoleon faced a term limit of 4 years, he decided to “correct” the situation by conducting his own coup d’état, and establishing himself as Emperor after an overwhelming victory in a national referendum declaring a new Empire.
 Louis Napoleon, now known as Napoleon III, had gained and maintained power through ruthless repression of dissent.

 Napoleon III set about reorganizing the French economy and infrastructure, and had Paris rebuilt to modern standards.
 Public works and utilities were modernized, swamps were drained and reclaimed as forest and farmland, and Napoleon III strove to reassert France as a major European power.
 Foreign escapades included the successful Crimean War and meddling in Italy.
 Napoleon III championed the idea of countries based on the nationality of their inhabitants instead of polyglot amalgamations of nationalities in artificially created countries such as the Empire of Austria (later Austria-Hungary).
-Napoleon’s foreign adventures included establishing a French ally in Mexico under Maximillian I (though this regime was opposed by the United States and deposed in 1866).
+Napoleon’s foreign adventures included establishing a French ally in Mexico under Maximillian I (though this regime was opposed by the United States and deposed by Mexican rebels in 1866).

 Prussian provocation inflamed French patriotic passion and finally resulted in an ill considered declaration of war on Prussia by France.
 From July 1870 to May of 1871 the Franco-Prussian War was a disaster for France.
 The French lost 138,871 dead and 143,000 wounded, with nearly half a million men taken prisoner.
 The Prussian losses were only 28,208 dead and 88,4888 wounded.
 Prussian weapons helped win the victory, including Krupp built breech loading field guns (compared to French muzzle loading cannon), although the French fielded the superior rifle, the Chassepot.

 The humiliating surrender after devastating defeat inflamed Napoleon III’s enemies in France, and a new republic was declared.
-Held in captivity by the Prussians for months before a final truce could be negotiated with a new French government (that had officially ousted Napoleon III and blamed him for the failed war) Napoleon III was released and went to England in exile.
+Held in captivity by the Prussians for months before a final truce could be negotiated with a new French government (that had officially ousted Napoleon III and blamed him for the failed war), Napoleon III was released and went to England in exile.
 The Emperor had been deposed.
-Suffering from gallstones and pointedly left out of power despite his various schemes to somehow regain the throne, Napoleon III underwent 2 operations for gallstones and died in 1873, never really recovering from the operations.
+Suffering from gallstones and pointedly left out of power despite his various schemes to somehow regain the throne, Napoleon III underwent two operations for gallstones and died in 1873, never really recovering from the operations.

 Napoleon III failed to establish the grand legacy of Napoleon I, even though Napoleon III had ruled France longer than any post-Revolution leader.
 Certainly, the accomplishments of Napoleon III in the areas of economic, social, and physical infrastructure should gain him a certain amount of admiration.
 The 12 pounder cannon, known as the Napoleon Gun is named for Napoleon III, not his famous uncle.
 Napoleon III also left a considerable amount of writings and a long reputation as a womanizer, with at least 9 well known female consorts as well as his wife, Eugenie.
 The only son of Napoleon III, known as Napoleon, Prince Imperial, lived only to age 23 when he was killed in a skirmish with Zulu warriors in Africa while serving with the British Army.
 Thus ended the Bonapartist Dynasty and the hopes of those that would declare the Prince Imperial Napoleon IV.